-Information about architecture in some of the islands of the Eastern Aegean:
+Information about architecture in the islands of Eastern Aegean: